 Pokagon State Park, 450 Lane 100 Lake James, Angola, IN 46703

-Registration packet pick-up and advance registration will be Friday, May 16, from 3 to 8 p.m. at the park’s Potawatomi Inn, main lobby.
+Registration packet pick-up and advance registration will be Friday, May 15, from 3 to 8 p.m. at the park’s Potawatomi Inn, main lobby.
+Participants are encouraged to register in advance online.
 Participants also can register on race day at the CCC Shelter from 7 to 8 a.m.
-However, participants are encouraged to register in advance online.

-On race day, the standard park entrance fee of $5 per in-state vehicles or $7 per out-of-state vehicle will apply.
+On race day, standard park entrance fees will apply.

 DINO Xterra Triathlon

 Versailles State Park, P.O.
 Box 205, Versailles, IN 47042; Mapping Address, 1004 U.S. 50, Versailles, IN 47042

 Friday, July 18, 6-8 p.m., Check-in/Registration at race site